Ancient lizard’s long, crocodile-like snout suggests it carved out a niche in a competitive marine ecosystem.

 Gavialimimus almaghribensis, a new type of mosasaur, was cataloged and named by an international research team led by master’s student Catie Strong, who performed the research a year ago as part of an undergrad honors thesis guided by vertebrate paleontologist Michael Caldwell, professor in the Faculty of Science, along with collaborators from the University of Cincinnati and Flinders University.

-More than a dozen types of mosasaur—which can reach 17 meters in length and resemble an overgrown komodo dragon—ruled over the marine environment in what is now Morocco at the tail end of the Late Cretaceous period between 72 and 66 million years ago.
+More than a dozen types of mosasaur—which can reach 17 meters (56 feet) in length and resemble an overgrown Komodo dragon—ruled over the marine environment in what is now Morocco at the tail end of the Late Cretaceous period between 72 and 66 million years ago.

 What differentiates Strong’s version, however, is that it features a long, narrow snout and interlocking teeth—similar to the crocodilian gharials, a relative of crocodiles and alligators.